skill-collectors/guesstimator/docs/tutorials/getting-started.md

 ### Backend

-Follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.

-Follow [these instructions](https://www.pulumi.com/docs/get-started/aws/begin/) to install Pulumi, including the steps to install Node as the TypeScript language runtime.

-Then run the infrastructure locally using localstack:
+Run the infrastructure locally using localstack:

 ```
 localstack start -d